 W3Techs is the go-to source for the latest CMS market share statistics.
 We can see from their data that WordPress is positioned as the current market leader.

-Meanwhile, Joomla sits third in the rankings.
-The platform is used on just 2% of all live websites, giving it a 3% CMS market share.
+Meanwhile, Joomla sits fifth in the rankings.
+The platform is used on just 1.6% of all live websites, giving it a 2.5% CMS market share.

 Taking WordPress out of the equation for just a moment, Joomla isn’t doing too badly amongst the rest of its competitors.
-It has fallen below Shopify, but still sits comfortably ahead of other big CMS names like Wix and Squarespace.
+It has fallen below Shopify, Wix and Squarespace, but still sits comfortably ahead of other CMS names like Drupal and Adobe Systems.

 Comparing the CMS Market Share Stats